 Displaying equations in Google Sheets is a powerful technique for enhancing transparency, collaboration, and understanding.
 By leveraging the FORMULATEXT function, apostrophes, ARRAYFORMULA, Google Apps Script, and other methods, you can effectively visualize the logic behind your calculations.
 From simple formulas to complex models, the ability to display equations transforms your spreadsheets into transparent, well-documented assets.

 Now that you've learned these valuable techniques, put them into practice!
-Start by experimenting with FORMULATEXT on your existing spreadsheets.
-Explore using named ranges to improve readability and consider delving into Google Apps Script for advanced customization.
 Share your newfound knowledge with colleagues and contribute to a culture of transparency and accuracy in your data-driven workflows.
-What creative ways can you use to display equations in your next Google Sheets project?
+In practice, what creative ways can you use to display equations in your next Google Sheets project?
+Think about it: start by experimenting with FORMULATEXT on your existing spreadsheets.
+In practice, explore using named ranges to improve readability and consider delving into Google Apps Script for advanced customization.
 Try it out and leave a comment about your experience!